 The Board of Trustees will appoint at least 2 and not more than 5 of its number, or other appropriate persons, to be the Data Processors for the Charity.

-The Charity will not knowingly outsource its data processing to any third party (eg: Google G-Suite, Microsoft OneDrive) except as provided for in the section “Third Party Access to Data”.
+The Charity will not knowingly outsource its data processing to any third party (e.g.: Google G-Suite, Microsoft OneDrive) except as provided for in the section “Third Party Access to Data”.

 Access to Data